SandroNizharadze/Jobsight/docs/cron_jobs.md

-# Cron Jobs Setup
+# Cron Jobs Documentation

-This document explains how to set up cron jobs for Jobsy to ensure proper maintenance of the site.
+This document explains how to set up cron jobs for Jobsight to ensure proper maintenance of the site.

 ## List of Cron Jobs